VIAME/VIAME/doc/code-style.rst

     is recognized by some editors and will be specially highlighted and may create folding regions.

+- :a:`[gen.comments]`
-- Comments (meaning here, *textual* comments, not region markers and separator lines) should be used judiciously.
+  Comments (meaning here, *textual* comments, not region markers and separator lines) should be used judiciously.
 Don't use comments to say something that is obvious from the code itself, but do use comments to point out design choices, "gotchas", areas that need improvement, and to help separate blocks of related code.

+  - :a:`[gen.comments.grammar]`
-- Comments should start with a capital letter, and should use correct spelling and grammar.
+    Comments should start with a capital letter, and should use correct spelling and grammar.
 (If possible, use an editor with built-in spell checking.)
 However, comments normally do *not* end with a period, unless a comment consists of more than one sentence.
 Sentence fragments (as long as the grammar is not atrocious) are acceptable.

+  - :a:`[gen.comments.format]`
-- When using C-style multi-line comments, the initial :cpp:`/*` should be indented to the same level as surrounding code.
+    When using C-style multi-line comments, the initial :cpp:`/*` should be indented to the same level as surrounding code.
 Additional lines should start with :code:`*` and be indented one additional space, so that each :code:`*` lines up with the *first* :code:`*` of the initial line.
     (However, prefer to avoid such comments aside from copyright notices and Doxygen documentation blocks.
 For that matter, consider using :cpp:`///` for Doxygen documentation of new code.)

+- :a:`[gen.proto]`
-- Function prototypes should place the return type, class name, and method name on separate lines.
+  Function prototypes should place the return type, class name, and method name on separate lines.
 Parameters may start on the same line as the method name.

   .. admonition:: Example: